Scarlet fever

 • drinking cool fluids

-• taking painkillers like paracetamol to bring down a temperature (don't give aspirin to children under 16)
+• taking painkillers like paracetamol to bring down a temperature (do not give aspirin to children under 16)

 How long scarlet fever lasts

-You can spread scarlet fever to other people up to 6 days before you get symptoms until 24 hours after you take your 1st dose of antiobotics.
+You can spread scarlet fever to other people until 24 hours after you take your 1st dose of antiobotics.

 Is scarlet fever dangerous?